BitSavvy-Solutions/AITut-CB-FullStackCourse/chapters/04-version-control-and-hosting/materials/02-learn-git-github-desktop.md

 # Learn Git, GitHub and GitHub Desktop

-In this module, you'll learn the basics of Git commands, how GitHub works, and how to use GitHub Desktop for easier visual version control and collaboration.
+- Watch this [tutorial](https://www.simplilearn.com/tutorials/git-tutorial) till lesson 4 and try out the commands.

+- Watch this [tutorial](https://www.youtube.com/watch?v=no9MJOwN_mE) and publish a repo using GitHub Desktop.
+Also make a new branch, commit changes and push them to the repo.